XraySpectroscopy/XASDataLibrary/doc/website.rst

 spectra.

-.. _Spectra:
+.. _WebSpectra:

 The XAS Spectrum
 -----------------------------------------

-The data in xaslib contains several kinds of information.
-The most important of these is the *XAS Spectrum*.
+The data in xaslib contains several kinds of information, but the most important of these is the *XAS Spectrum*.
 This contains an XAS spectrum :math:`\mu(E)`, which is to say arrays of numbers for *Energy* and *Absorbance*, and a set of *meta-data* that goes along with each spectrum